ceos-seo/data_cube_notebooks/docs/datacube_install.md

 # db_hostname

-db_username: localuser
+db_username: dc_user
 db_password: localuser1234
 ```

 The db_username and db_password fields represent the credentials to a PostgreSQL role that will need to be created.
 We use the credentials listed above, but they can be changed to any desired combination that contains only valid PostgreSQL characters.
 Using this user, a database named 'datacube' will be created.
-Again, this database name is fully configurable and can be set in the above configuration file. **If you do not want to use localuser as the database role, please change this in the .datacube.conf file**
+Again, this database name is fully configurable and can be set in the above configuration file. **If you do not want to use dc_user as the database role, please change this in the .datacube.conf file**

 Please note that this is the **database user** and is different from the local system user.